heroiclabs/nakama-project-template/README.md

 ### AI/ML model

-In addition to starting Nakama and database, `docker compose.yml` file also defines the `tf` container, an instance of [TFX](https://www.tensorflow.org/tfx) (formerly known as `Tensorflow Serving`), a service to serve pre-trained machine learning models.
+In addition to starting Nakama and database, `docker-compose.yml` file also defines the `tf` container, an instance of [TFX](https://www.tensorflow.org/tfx) (formerly known as `Tensorflow Serving`), a service to serve pre-trained machine learning models.
 The model itself is located in the [./model](./model) directory.